vmohammadi/Extract-XYZ-from-reflectance/README.md

-%% This function calculates the delta E LAB from two sets of XYZ values
+%%  This function extracts the XYZ values from Reflectance